Film, Video & Photographic Arts

 |Hispanic or Latino||156|

-Students from other countries are interested in Film, too.
+Film appeals to people across the globe.
 About 34.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea